nipy/nibabel/doc/source/devel/roadmap.rst

 :ref:`biap6`.

-We plan to expand Nibabel's API to encode axis and tick labels by integrating the Xarray package: `http://xarray.pydata.org`_.
-Xarray simplifies HDF5 serialization, and visualization; see `https://napari.org`_.
+We plan to expand Nibabel's API to encode axis and tick labels by integrating the `Xarray package <http://xarray.pydata.org>`_.
+Xarray simplifies HDF5 serialization, and visualization; see https://napari.org.

 An API for labels is not useful if we cannot read labels from the scanner data, or save them with the image.
 We plan to: